Updated on 14 August 2017

 When booking a family holiday, there are a few things to bear in mind.
 Direct flights are preferable and also travelling in the dry season, although some countries can be too hot for very young children in high Summer.
 If travelling with toddlers, you may wish to find it easier to opt for a villa holiday so as to keep their usual meal routine.
 Try to find one with a gated pool for safety’s sake.
 With older children or teenagers, you might wish to incorporate an element of adventure into your vacation, such as zip-lining or other outdoor pursuits.

-Why choose Bali for a luxury family getaway?
+Why choose Bali for a luxury family vacation?
 Well first of all, the Balinese are incredibly friendly to everyone, children and adults alike.
 The beaches are superb, and there’s an abundance of luxurious villas.
 You can get the best of both worlds at Kayumanis Jimbaran Private Estate & Spa, with your own private villa and the amenities of a hotel.
 Eating out in Bali is easy with children as there are so many different types of cuisine available.
 As for activities, Waterbom Bali has been voted the best waterpark in Asia and second best in the world.
 Older children and teenagers will enjoy trekking through the rice fields and exploring the temples of this beautiful country.

 With new direct flights from the UK and USA, Costa Rica is one of the best luxury family destinations.
-It would suit children of school age and older, it’s one of the best worldwide destinations for adventure tourism, with zip lines, white-water rafting and lush rainforest.
+It would suit children of school age and older, being one of the top worldwide destinations for adventure tourism, with zip lines, white-water rafting and lush rainforest.
 Costa Rica is also the world’s happiest country, according to the Happy Planet Index.
 Its compact size makes it easy to explore and there are pushchair-friendly paths in the Reserva Santa Elena and Corara and Poás national parks.
 The wildlife here is incredible, with frogs, monkeys, macaws and sloths among the 500,000 species.
 Aim to visit during the dry season from December to April and consider booking into a luxury hotel with its own hot springs such as The Springs Resort & Spa or Tabacon in Arenal.